sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 16-02-2018

+- https://www.confluent.io/ksql-in-action-real-time-streaming-etl-from-oracle-transactional-data A wonderful article about using KSQL to create and exploit streams of data

 # 15-02-2018

 - https://techcrunch.com/2018/02/13/amp-for-email-is-a-terrible-idea/ AMP for email is a terrible idea; goal: ads!